Serrations and Sharpening on Modern Handmade Knife Blades

 serrations, only the sharpening occurs after heat treat,

-and in my knives, I sharpen under water to keep the
+and in my knives, I finish grind and polish under water to keep the

-blade cool and preserve the hardness.
-The serration is
+blade cool and preserve the hardness, and each serration cutting

 harder, more wear resistant, and (in stainless tool